 Climate change has been integrated in the school curriculum and would be taught in all primary schools from the beginning 2019/2020 academic year and extended to junior and senior high schools in subsequent years.
-As a result, the Environmental Protection Agency (EPA) is expected to train teachers across the country with Teaching and Learning Materials (TLMs) ahead of the commencement of the academic year.
-In addition, climate change courses have been introduced in four public universities.
-The objective of this initiative is to improve the knowledge of pupils and help change behaviour of both children and adults towards the environment and thereby help in the fight against the impact of climate change in the country.
+As a result, the Environmental Protection Agency (EPA) is expected to train teachers across the country on Teaching and Learning Materials (TLMs) ahead of the commencement of the academic year.
+In addition, climate change courses have been introduced in four public universities to help promote climate-related research and policy analysis.
+The objective of this initiative is to improve the knowledge of pupils and help change behaviour of both children and adults towards the environment and thereby help in the fight against climate change in the country.